max-mapper/get-dat/markdown/02-tabular-datasets.md

 {"name": "bob"}
 ```

 As you can see, it just means JSON objects separated by only a single line break.
-It’s a very small change, but it’s necessary to support parsing arbitrary subsets of a larger JSON file.
+It's a very small change, but it's necessary to support parsing arbitrary subsets of a larger JSON file.

 Note that the following is _not_ valid newline-delimited JSON: